Scale your customer acquisition strategy with our 3-step framework for building the best referral program incentive structure for your business.

 Want to build a referral program that outperforms other marketing channels?
 Find out why referral programs work, and how to build yours with our epic guide

 No longer is a referral program a "nice to have"; it's now a must have for most high-growth businesses.
+No longer are we asking ourselves, "do referral programs work?"
 In almost every industry, referrals are the gold standard of customer acquisition.
 Research has repeatedly shown that leads coming from a referral marketing program close faster, buy more, and stay longer — all with significantly less effort and at a much lower CPA than non-referred prospects.
 A University of Pennsylvania study found that referred customers are more loyal and profitable — by a 16% margin — than their non-referred counterparts.

 What's not to like about that?

 Truth is, most of us inherently understand the value of referrals.
 When we make a big purchase, we seek out reviews or ping our networks for recommendations.
 In fact, a Nielsen poll conducted on behalf of Ambassador Referral Software revealed that, across industries, 82% of Americans seek recommendations from friends and family when considering a purchase.
 When we see the same people talk about a purchase they made?
 Nielsen's survey for Ambassador suggests two-thirds of us are at least a little more likely to make the same purchase.